 What are the benefits of using finish nailers for hardwood floors?

-No additional tool required
+No additional tool is required

 Extreme holding capacity